How Does an Oxygen Concentrator Work? [Detailed Guide]

 How Does An Oxygen Concentrator Work?

-In the simplest terms, the answer to ”do oxygen concentrators work” is that they do it by concentrating and filtering oxygen molecules through a device.
+In the simplest terms, oxygen concentrators work by concentrating and filtering oxygen molecules through a device.
 They take the ambient air to process so that patients can have up to 90% to 95% pure oxygen.
 Then, the compressed air is dispersed through an oxygen mask or a nasal cannula.

 There are also available portable oxygen concentrators that you can use at home or even when traveling.
 However, without a proper prescription from a doctor, doing so can do you more harm than any good.
 If you want to know more about this device, keep on reading.